Apothecary

 What element is Vervain associated with?

-Vervain is associated with the Earth/Air element and the sign of Gemini, Taurus, and resonates with the Crown chakra.
+Vervain is associated with the Earth/Air element, the signs of Gemini and Taurus, and resonates with the Crown chakra.

 What planet rules Vervain?